tanzu-build/jenkins/TanzuBuild.md

 ## How to use (`tanzu build`)

-1. create a pipeline with the following parameters (GIT_CREDENTIALS_ID contains a token)
+1. Create a pipeline with the following parameters (GIT_CREDENTIALS_ID contains a token)

 ![Jenkins parameters](png/params.png)